 In February 2014 Daniel had a major operation (SDR) to reduce his spasticity and to help him move more easily.
 The operation went really well, but it's just the start of a long journey, and we hope to see improvements little by little over the next couple of years.
 With physiotherapy and lots of hard work, Daniel is now able to use his walking frame with ease, and he is learning to walk using sticks.
 We now hope that he can live an independent life in the future.

-We were lucky enough to be introduced to Peterson's Fund for Children through a volunteer at Riding for the Disabled, a class which Daniel enjoys weekly.
+We were lucky enough to be introduced to Peterson's Fund for Children through a volunteer at Riding for the Disabled, a class which Dan very much enjoyed in the past.
 The timing of our introduction could not be better, since Daniel is now having intensive physiotherapy to make the most of his operation.
 Although the NHS do provide some support in the six months after SDR, Daniel also needs additional private physiotherapy to reach his full potential.
 This wouldn't have been possible without your help.

-Thank you to everyone who fund-raises and supports Peterson's Fund for Children, you have really changed this little boy's life!
+Thank you to everyone who fund-raises and supports Peterson's Fund for Children, you have really changed this teenager's life!

 - Written by Catherine Pretty (Daniel's Mum)